-4.11.1.1 Critical - Toxic and non-toxic commercial baits (blocks, liquids, etc.) are is not used for interior monitoring.

-- Explanation of the change: Former requirement 4.12.1.1.
-Non-toxic monitoring/tracking bait is allowed for proactive IPM Programs (as seen in following requirement 4.12.1.7). - Guidance on evaluation of criteria: No additional guidance is required.

-4.11.1.2 Critical - Based on the detailed facility survey, interior monitoring devices are placed in sensitive areas specific to the rodent species, and other areas of pest rodent activity, which may include ing:

-- Incoming materials warehouses or primary storage areas for raw materials - Maintenance areas with exterior access - Staging areas where materials are placed after delivery from the warehouse - Finished product warehouse areas

-- Areas with the potential for rodent access due to traffic patterns or activities that take place - Overhead areas where roof rat activity is evident or likely - High traffic areas - Both sides of doors that open to the exterior of the facility.
+- 4.11.1.1 Critical Toxic and non-toxic commercial baits (blocks, liquids, etc.) are is not used for interior monitoring. - Explanation of the change: Former requirement 4.12.1.1.
+Non-toxic monitoring/tracking bait allowed for proactive IPM Programs (as seen in following requirement 4.11.1.7). - Guidance on evaluation of criteria: No additional guidance is required. - 4.11.1.2 Critical Based on the detailed facility survey, interior monitoring devices are placed in sensitive areas specific to the rodent species, and other areas of pest rodent activity, which may includeing: - Incoming materials warehouses or primary storage areas for raw materials - Maintenance areas with exterior access - Staging areas where materials are placed after delivery from the warehouse - Finished product warehouse areas - Areas with the potential for rodent access due to traffic patterns or activities that take place - Overhead areas where roof rat activity is evident or likely - High traffic areas - Both sides of doors that open to the exterior of the facility.
 In the absence of an assessment monitoring devices are placed at intervals of 20-40 ft. or 6-12 m along exterior walls, and are strategically placed in sensitive areas toward the interior of the facility. - Explanation of the change: Former requirement 4.12.1.2.
-The placement of interior monitoring devices should be based on the facility survey and take into consideration historical data and sightings, identified pest species, assessment of the environment, and previous Corrective Actions, and the placement should consider sensitive areas such as the examples provided.
-If the placement of devices cannot be based on the assessment, interval guidelines provided are based on the "House Mouse" section of Rodent Control: A Practical Guide for Pest Management Professional, by Robert M. Corrigan. - Guidance on evaluation of criteria: Food Safety Professionals will check placement of the interior rodent monitoring devices.

-4.11.1.4 Critical - Interior monitoring devices are appropriately positioned, cleaned, and inspected at least weekly, or as otherwise defined in the IPM Program based on the detailed facility assessment, if the facility can demonstrate the consistent performance of the equipment and effectiveness of the IPM Program.
+The placement of interior monitoring devices should be based on the facility survey and take into consideration historical data and sightings, identified pest species, assessment of environment, previous corrective actions, and they should consider sensitive areas such as the examples provided.
+If the placement of devices cannot be based on the assessment, interval guidelines provided are based on the "House Mouse" section of Rodent Control: A Practical Guide for Pest Management Professional, by Robert M. Corrigan. - Guidance on evaluation of criteria: Food Safety Professionals will check placement of the interior rodent monitoring devices. - 4.11.1.4 Critical Interior monitoring devices are appropriately positioned, cleaned, and inspected at least weekly, or as otherwise defined in the IPM Program based on the detailed facility assessment, if the facility can demonstrate the consistent performance of the equipment and effectiveness of the IPM Program. - Explanation of the change: Former requirement 4.12.1.4.
+Due to new technology devices that do not require very frequent inspections and other reasons, the facility may choose based on their assessment (and absence of pest sightings) a frequency of inspections other than weekly if the consistent performance of monitoring equipment and efficiency of the IPM Program can be demonstrated.